Skill Level

 - Scissors

-Disclosure: As an Amazon Associate, I earn from qualifying purchases.
-Please understand I have experience with these products and recommend them because they’re optimal for this pattern, not because of the small commissions made if you buy them online.
-Thank you for your support!
+Disclosure: As an Amazon Associate (and at no additional cost to you) I earn a small commission from qualifying purchases if you use the links below.
+Please understand I have experience with these products & recommend them because they are optimal for this pattern, not because of the commission I make as a result of you buying them.
+Using these links is not required but is a big support!

 pattern details